COMMUNITY OPEN HOUSE EVENT!

 Insulating the floor of your garden shed makes it easier to upgrade the rest of your shed to livable standards if you choose to.

 Yes.
 An air gap between the insulation and the walls is needed to prevent excess moisture.
-Without that, the shed will be prone to mold and mildew
+Without that, the shed will be prone to mold and mildew.
+While some people may overlook it, ventilation for small buildings is necessary to prevent issues with moisture.

 Yes.
 Your plumbing and electricity should be done before insulation.
 Insulation needs to be placed on top of all electrical and plumbing lines.
 This is because the electrical and plumbing can become difficult to place if the insulation is already in place.